Gurpreet-Singh-offensive-Security/Offensive-Security-Labs/README.md

 ---

-Working through all 278 PortSwigger Web Security Academy labs.
-46 done so far.
-Each topic folder has a writeup covering what I actually did — not rephrased from the hints.

-Tools: Burp Suite Pro, Python, Kali Linux, Bash.
-Started December 2025.
+Full documentation of every PortSwigger Web Security Academy lab I've completed.

+Each writeup covers attack vector identification, payload development, exploitation walkthrough, and remediation.
+Written the way a pentest report gets written — not a tutorial, not a walkthrough, not rephrased hints.

+278 labs total.
+Working through them in order of complexity.
+Burp Suite Pro · Turbo Intruder · Python · Kali Linux.
+Targeting eWPTX and BSCP.

 > © 2026 Gurpreet Singh — [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Feel free to reference for learning; don't submit as your own work.